wzyboy/tbeat/README.md

 A `tweet` object in Twitter Archive (`data/tweet.js`) used to identical to its counterpart returned by Twitter API.
 However, some time between 2019-04 and 2020-03, the Archive version diverged from its API counterpart.
 The Archive version lacks a few dict keys, namely:

 - The `user` dict, which contains information about the tweet author, like `user.id` and `user.screen_name`.
 - The `retweeted` bool and `retweeted_status` dict.
 In the API version, the `retweeted_status` embeds the original tweet in the form of another `tweet` object.
-However, in the archive version, the `retweeted` bool is always `false`.
+However, in the archive version, the `retweeted` bool is always `false` and the `retweeted_status` dict is absent.

-The script mandates that any tweet has at least `user.screen_name` key present.
+The script mandates that any tweet has at least `user.screen_name` key present (otherwise it is impossible to tell who the author is).
 Use `--screen-name` to provide a value and the script will inject it when the tweet from the source does not have a `user` dict.

-If you happend to have an archive file that has a fuller data structure, consider ingesting it first before ingesting archive files downloaded later.
-If your Twitter Archive has a `tweets` directory that contains monthly `.js` files, it's probably an old one.
+If you happend to have an archive downloaded in 2019 or earlier, consider ingesting it first, as it might have a fuller data structure.
+After that, you can continue to ingest newer archives, and finally, from API.